ArchiveTeam/grab-site/README.md

 *	`--igon`: Print all URLs being ignored to the terminal and dashboard.
 Can be changed during the crawl by `touch`ing or `rm`ing the `DIR/igoff` file.

+*	`-i` / `--input-file`: Load list of URLs-to-grab from a local file or from a URL; like `wget -i`.
+File must be a newline-delimited list of URLs.
+	Combine with `--1` to avoid a recursive crawl on each URL.

 *	`--level=N`: recurse `N` levels instead of `inf` levels.

 *	`--page-requisites-level=N`: recurse page requisites `N` levels instead of `5` levels.